hughobrien/psu-constitution/README.md

 	2. A Clubs & Societies Representative shall sit as a voting member of the PSU Executive, representing the views of Clubs & Societies and bringing forward information where necessary to ensure informed decisions are made by the PSU Executive.

-	3. The C & S representative on the PSU executive will work to promote and engage with postgraduate students about clubs and societies.
+	3. The C&S representative on the PSU executive will work to promote and engage with postgraduate students about clubs and societies.

 ##  Schedule VII: Commission of Arbitration for PSU & ULSU